knights207210/project-of-CG/README.txt

  *  f/F        When in the first person mode, use the wand to start the firework
  *  w/W        When in the first person mode, go to the place where the water simulation is
+ *  t/T        When in the first person mode, go to the place where we can hit the ball
  *  q/Q        When in the first person mode, go to the place where has the fire simulation and indoor scene
+ *  i/I        Toggle the light which moves together with stick
  *  k/K        Change between the day/night mode
  *  x          Toggle axes
  *  arrows     Change view angle(<-/->: rotate around Y axis; up/down: rotate around X axis) when in mode 1 Change the position and view angle(<-/->, make the first person navigation look left and right; up and down, make the first person navigation move forward and backward)
+ * LEFT MOUSE  When in the place to hit the ball, click left mouse to select 3D
+               objects: the flying broomstick,the ball or the bat.
  *  r          Reset view angle
  *  ESC        Exit